bentonperet/Saga/Saga Pryor DC/Basis of Design/5BOD - HVAC (CSI Div 23).md

 This document defines the phased mechanical cooling strategy for a 24 MW IT (~38.4 MW facility) data center deployed in 6MW blocks.
 The design is optimized for AI/ML workloads and supports both liquid cooling and traditional air-cooled solutions.

-The facility supports advanced cooling technologies including a 3-loop architecture with warm-water L2C (Liquid-to-Chip) and cold-water RDHx (Rear-Door Heat Exchanger) capabilities. **Note:** Specific cooling deployment is client-dependent and excluded from this basis of design.
+The facility supports advanced cooling technologies including a 3-loop architecture with warm-water L2C (Liquid-to-Chip) and cold-water DDC Cabinet or RDHx (Rear-Door Heat Exchanger) capabilities. **Note:** Specific cooling deployment is client-dependent and excluded from this basis of design.

 **Design Philosophy:**
 - **Block Deployment:** Cooling infrastructure sized per 6MW IT block (~7MW cooling load per block @ 1.6 PUE)